yegor256/blog/_drafts/_tickets.md

 ---
 layout: post
 title: "25 Rules of Ticketing"
-date: 2018-01-10
+date: 2019-07-23
 place: Moscow, Russia
 tags: management
 description: |
   ...
 keywords:
-  - ...
+  - tickets
-  - ...
+  - management by tickets
-  - ...
+  - micro tasking
-  - ...
+  - tasks and tickets
-  - ...
+  - ticketing
 image: /images/2017/12/
 jb_picture:
   caption:
 ---

 I wrote [Five Principles of Bug Tracking]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %}) three years ago.
-This blog post is a refinement of the point I tried to deliver back then.
-Here is a list of my best practices, habits, principles, and recommendations for those who manage their software development projects using ticket tracking systems.
+This new blog post is a refinement of the point I tried to deliver back then.
+Here is a list of my best practices, habits, principles, and recommendations for those who manage their software development projects using ticket tracking systems, like [JIRA](https://www.atlassian.com/software/jira), [GitHub](https://github.com), or what have you.
-I'm planning to update this page regularly.

 <!--more-->